yanick29/openeobench/docs/source/index.rst

-OpenEO Bench Documentation
+openEObench Documentation
 ===========================

-Welcome to **OpenEO Bench**, a comprehensive benchmarking and testing tool for OpenEO backends and services.
+Welcome to **openEObench**, a comprehensive benchmarking and testing tool for OpenEO backends and services.

 .. warning::
    This project is under active development.